google/containerdbg/examples/petclinic/README.md

 ```
 While executing the container the following files were missing:
 ===============================================================
- is missing
-/etc/group is missing
-/etc/passwd is missing
-/etc/selinux/config is missing
-/etc/selinux/contexts/lxc_contexts is missing
-/usr/lib/locale/locale-archive is missing
 /usr/local/openjdk-11/conf/jndi.properties is missing
 /usr/local/tomcat/work/Catalina/localhost/petclinic/SESSIONS.ser is missing
-/usr/share/containers/selinux/contexts is missing

 While executing the container the library type files were missing:
 ==================================================================